-This paper focuses on the modular structures within the context of transportation vehicles and logistic architectures.
-It is clear that transportation vehicles (such as cars, trucks, boats, airplanes, trains) are modular structures at several abstraction levels (a car consisting out of a trunk, chassis, engine, etc. of which the engine consists out of several cylinders etc.) and could benefit from evolvability (e.g., replacing or upgrading particular parts or even extending the vehicle with additional seating places or engines).
+This paper focuses on the design of modular structures for transportation vehicles and logistics systems.
+It is clear that transportation vehicles (such as cars, trucks, boats, airplanes, trains) are modular structures at several abstraction levels (a car consisting out of a trunk, chassis, of which the latter consists out of several cylinders etc.) and could benefit from evolvability (e.g., replacing or upgrading particular parts or even extending the vehicle with additional seating places or engines).
 Also, the concept of cross-cutting concerns seems relevant within this context.
 That is, transportation artifacts need multiple auxiliary facilities in their design such as electricity and communication, which are needed in most of their components.
-More specifically, several of these auxiliary facilities within the modular design of physical artifacts (such as the different design options to distribute heating) were already discussed using an NST perspective in another publication [5] in a housing context.
+More specifically, several of these auxiliary facilities within the modular design of physical artifacts (such as the different design options to distribute heating) were already discussed from a NST perspective in another publication [4] in a housing context.
 Analogous conclusions for these facilities can be drawn in the context of transportation artifacts.
 What differentiates transportation artifacts from other types of artifacts, is the presence of the additional and crucial concern of propulsion.
-Every transportation mechanism should, somehow, provide the ability for its cargo to be transported from one location to another.
+Every transportation mechanism should, somehow, provide the ability for its cargo to be transported to another location.
 This propulsion can be realized by means of different driving mechanisms and different integration architectures, which will be the main focus of our exploratory analysis in this paper.
-However, most transportation vehicles are designed in such way that they lack true evolvability in several ways (e.g., extending the seating capacity of a car or adding additional cylinders in the engine is typically impossible).
-This paper studies the implications of different design alternatives for transportation vehicles and logistic architectures in terms of their evolvability.
-The considered design alternatives are based on the modular integration patterns as suggested by Normalized Systems Theory (NST) [6].
+However, most transportation vehicles are designed in such way that they lack true evolvability at several aspects (e.g., extending the seating capacity of a car or adding additional cylinders in the engine is typically impossible).
+This paper studies the implications of different design alternatives for transportation vehicles and logistics systems in terms of their evolvability.
+The considered design alternatives are based on the modular integration patterns as suggested by Normalized Systems Theory (NST)[5].
 The theory is relevant in this context as it studies in-depth the necessary conditions in order to design evolvable modular systems.

 It is important to mention upfront that none of the authors of this paper are experts within the domain of transportation or logistics.
 Therefore, the intention of this paper is not the prescribe in detail how architectures within this industry should be improved in the future.
 Rather, we intend to show that it makes sense to apply the modularity reasoning presented within NST (which originated at the software level) to this other domain in which we believe modularity is playing an important role.

-The remainder of this paper is structured as follows.
 In Section II, we provide a brief overview of NST and the ways it describes to integrate the different modules within a system.
 We then apply these patterns to the analysis of transportation vehicles (e.g., cars, airplanes) in Section III.
-In Section IV, we analyze the modular architectures and integration of so-called cross-cutting concerns and ponder on some new initiatives and trends present within the logistics industry, which seem to exhibit certain similarities with NST's (more general) modularity approach.
+In Section IV, we ponder on some new initiatives and trends present within the logistics industry which seem to exhibit certain similarities with NST's (more general) modularity approach.
 Finally, we offer our conclusions in Section V.